newmanw/mage-server/docs/domain.md

 ## Core Terms

+### Feature
+A feature represents a physical object or occurrence that has spatial and/or temporal attributes.
+A spatial attribute is the geographic location and shape of a feature and includes single points, (e.g. latitude and longitude), and geographic geometry structures such as lines and polygon shapes.
+A temporal attribute could be a single instantaneous timestamp (e.g., 1 January 2020 at 10:35:40.555 AM) or a temporal duration (e.g., 2020-01-01 through 2020-01-31).
+See **feature** from https://www.ogc.org/ogc/glossary/f.

+#### GeoJSON Note
+[GeoJSON](https://geojson.org) overloads the term [`feature`](https://tools.ietf.org/html/rfc7946#section-3.2) to mean any JSON data record that complies with the GeoJSON specification's `Feature` definition.
+While the MAGE `feature` term refers to a physical object or occurrence in the real world, a GeoJSON `Feature` object is a data record, and several GeoJSON `Feature` objects could be describing a single real-world `feature`.
+For example, one GeoJSON `Feature` object could describe a building using a single point geometry, and another GeoJSON object could describe the same building using a polygon geometry to describe the shape of the building's footprint.

 ### Observation
 An observation is a discrete data record a user creates to describe a subject, including structured form data and attached media such as photos, videos, and audio.
+An observation is itself a `feature` because it has intrinsic attributes of the location and time the user created the observation.

 ### Subject
 A subject of an observation is a physical object or occurrence of interest about which human users collect data to create an observation; the reason a human user submits an observation.
+The subject of an observation is a `feature`.

 ### Form
 A form is a collection of data entry fields that define the structure of the data values a user must capture for an observation.
 See **Observation** above for examples.